-While the course is open to everyone aged 19 and over, successful applicants will have a high level of sight reading confidence and some experience with small ensemble and one per part a capella singing.
-Current and recent university music students are especially encouraged to apply and being a first-study vocal student is not a requirement.
-Some famliarity with Renaissance repertoire would also be an asset but the completion of formal musicological study is not necessary.
+While the course is open to everyone aged 18 and over, successful applicants will have a high level of sight reading confidence and some experience with small ensemble and one per part a capella singing.
+Current and recent university music students are especially encouraged to apply and some familiarity with Renaissance repertoire will also be an asset.
+We encourage everyone to apply, though; a major in vocal studies is not a requirement, nor is the completion of formal musicological study.

 This course will be very heavily focussed on performance; we will encounter academic, liturgical, and stylistic questions primarily through our practical engagement with the music itself.
 All that is required is an open mind and an affinity for collaborative ensemble music making.

-The course fee for CRMSS 2019 is $500.
-This covers more than 35 hours of ensemble and individual coaching over the course of 7 days, participation in lectures and panel discussions led by our resident musicologist tutors, and scores (many of which will be newly edited and will be yours to keep after the course finishes).
+We pride ourselves on keeping the fee absolutely as low as possible while offering a world-class experience.
+Your fee covers more than 35 hours of ensemble and individual coaching over the course of 7 days, participation in lectures and panel discussions led by our resident musicologist tutors, attendance and participation in masterclasses, private recitals, church services, and public concerts as well as musical scores (many of which will be newly edited) which are yours to keep after the course finishes.

-Successful applicants will be notified in mid February 2019 and asked to provide a deposit of $150 immediately to secure their place.
-This will be counted against the total course fee, the remainder of which will be due on Wednesday, May 1st 2019.
+Successful applicants will be asked to provide a deposit before the course begins to secure their place.
+This will be counted against the total course fee, the remainder of which will be due later.
 Once fees are paid, CRMSS reserves the right to limit any refund, taking into account the individual circumstances of a participant's cancellation.

 Accommodation costs are not included in the course fee.
 We can, however, arrange accommodation for participants who would chose from a range of options.

 Participants may also arrange and pay for accommodation entirely on their own, but transport between your accommodation and the course venues will not be supplied by CRMSS.